-///// Key Symptoms of the Malaise Across the world, job dissatisfaction manifests in different ways, but two main trends emerge.
+Across the world, job dissatisfaction manifests in different ways, but two main trends emerge.
 The Great Resignation sees employees leaving their job.
-Our study shows 96% of employers know their employees are searching for new roles: 54% of respondents see their employees looking to shift laterally within their organisation and 40% cite they see them job-searching outside of the business.
-Quiet Quitting has employees limiting their personal productivity to the minimum specified by their employment contracts, which has a knock-on business performance, with 53% experiencing slower company growth and poor productivity, cited by 46%.
+Our study shows 95% of employers know their employees are searching for new roles: 57% of respondents see their employees looking to shift laterally within their organisation and 40% cite they see them job-searching outside of the business.
+Quiet Quitting has employees limiting their personal productivity to the minimum specified by their employment contracts, which has a knock-on business performance, with 54% experiencing slower company growth and poor productivity, cited by 73%.

 Both symptoms are devastating for the business and impacting in real-time for the respondents.
 These then are more than passing fads.
 They point at a strong underlying current of the need to change how work is executed.

-Seismic New Workforce Trends Effects of the Great Resignation and Quiet Quitting
+Seismic New Workforce Trends Effects of the Great Resignation and Quiet Quitting in SEA

-Digital Workplace Ambitions Enlightened employers are aware of the challenges they face to increase productivity and business growth, but their challenges though differ globally.
+Digital Workplace Ambitions

+Enlightened employers are aware of the challenges they face to increase productivity and business growth, but their challenges though differ globally.
 In response to these post-pandemic shifts in the workplace, companies are looking to provide more meaningful work and to empower employees.
-Some 44% globally have automated tasks previously done by employees in order to give their workers more fulfilling roles.
-Meanwhile, 40% are investing in professional and career development for their teams, and 35% are evaluating basic admin roles in terms of the productivity and job satisfaction they offer.
-The most innovative are enabling staff to proactively identify manual, repetitive tasks and then automate these with intuitive software and AI tools.
+Some 43% of SEA businesses have automated tasks previously done by employees in order to give their workers more fulfilling roles.
+Meanwhile, 44% are investing in professional and career development for their teams, and 32% are evaluating basic admin roles in terms of the productivity and job satisfaction they offer.
+The most innovative are enabling staff to proactively identify manual, repetitive tasks and then automate these with intuitive software and Al tools.
 This though is just the start.
 As businesses feel the effects of the changing work landscape, they look to augment their human workforce with digital support, giving their employees tools to find how they can optimise their own jobs and giving them the support to innovate.
-How is Each Sector Planning to Improve its Digital Workforce?
+How is the SEA planning to improve its digital workforce?

-The Heart of the Problem: The Work Execution Gap Standing in the way of business' ambitions for a continual growth in productivity and competitiveness is the Work Execution Gap and fully understanding what it is.
-The Work Execution Gap is the Misalignment Between:
+The Heart of the Problem: The Work Execution Gap Effects of the Gap Standing in the way of business' ambitions for a continual growth in productivity and competitiveness is the Work Execution Gap and fully understanding what it is.
+High burnout 75% The Work Execution Gap is the Misalignment Between: Low job fulfillment High employee turnover 39% What employees What work is want and need it to be 39% Low productivity 25% Low empowerment What current 23% Low engagement What companies technology can want and need provide 9% High dissatisfaction